F-Haferkorn/ogis-cxxloop-examples/README.md

 Outcomes for ANSI-C
  - Even if it has been designed for Modern C++ it works also with a plain ANSI-C compiler.
- - It is implementable using the standard 'cpp' c--preprocessor, only,
+ - It is implementable using solely the standard c-preprocessor (cpp).

 ## DISCUSSION ##
  One might argue, loop(){} is is only a plain mapping to a for(;;){} statement.